 So, while chewing a stalk of celery might burn a calorie or two, it won’t create a calorie deficit on its own.
 People who lose weight on diets centered around these foods are successful because they are maintaining an overall calorie deficit, not because of any magic calorie-burning property of the food itself.

-Macros of Common Vegetables
+Macros of Common Vegetables: Understanding the Macros of Vegetables

 Yes, all vegetables contain macros and need to be counted.
 However, all vegetables are not created equal!
 The most important distinction for a macro tracker is between non-starchy and starchy vegetables.